 Who did the San Diego Courts use as other witnesses against the parents?
 Court appointed AFCC third party hearsay witnesses, the AFCC therapist and social worker.
 They claimed the son had told them his father had raped him.
 They further claimed they were afraid of the Dad and that is why they had a judge remove the parents legal custody to Alicia’s brother as well.

 Who saved this destroyed family?
 We The People” in the form of a grand jury.
 A grand jury is made up of volunteers.
 Every county in California has at least one grand jury that selects and oversees a few criminal or civil cases each year.

 After 30 months had passed, the 1991 San Diego Grand Jury picked up this case and Alicia was finally returned home to the ones who could have helped her.
 On October 31, 1991, at a social worker’s office, Alicia jumped into her father’s lap, so unbelievably happy, and he started crying.
 She slept in her own bed that night, commenting that “it’s all mine”.
 Her family saved her and ultimately sued and settled with San Diego for millions.

 One of the proponents helping us get all parents in California, jury trial rights, is a also a reason why this family was given some form of justice.

-It wasn’t the last time San Diego had to shell out millions for unwarranted governmental interference in a family.
-We want you to help us stop unwarranted governmental interference in every California county.
-Join RaiseYourRights.org today.
+This wasn’t the first or last time San Diego had to shell out millions for unwarranted governmental interference in a family.
+We want you to help us stop unwarranted governmental interference in every California family in all 58 counties.
+Join RaiseYourRights.org today